morarupasukaru/gamebooks-assistant/README.md

 - [Skeleton](http://getskeleton.com/) used for the look-and-feel of the application
 - [Cypress](https://www.cypress.io/) used for the front-end tests
 - [pure.css marketing layout](https://purecss.io/layouts/marketing/) for the "splash" solution used in the homepage screen
-- [Article of Smashingmagazine](https://www.smashingmagazine.com/2014/06/css-driven-internationalization-in-javascript/) for the solution of CSS internationalization
+- [Article of Maksim in Smashingmagazine](https://www.smashingmagazine.com/2014/06/css-driven-internationalization-in-javascript/) for the solution of CSS internationalization
 - [PlainJS](https://plainjs.com/javascript/) for code snippets
 - [W3schools](https://www.w3schools.com/) for code snippets
 - [Grunt](https://gruntjs.com/) and various pluggins used for the applications build, see [package.json](/src/package.json)